cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

 Starting at the beginning of the file:

-- The `environment` variable is set to `production` for all of my images, because I use the same image to stage it through dev/test/prod.
-- The `registry` variable contains the repo upload url, so I don't have to add this information every time I build an image.
 - The `platforms` variable is `linux/amd64` for all of my images.
 - The `extensions` variable contains some extensions I use regularly.
 - The `dockerfile-inline` part is extended with binaries, some of them are handy